perseusrealdeal/macOS.DarkMode.Discovery/README.md

 ## License MIT

-Copyright © 7530 - 7531 Mikhail Zhigulin of Novosibirsk.
+Copyright © 7530 - 7531 Mikhail Zhigulin of Novosibirsk
+Copyright © 7530 - 7531 PerseusRealDeal

 - The year starts from the creation of the world according to a Slavic calendar.
 - September, the 1st of Slavic year.